crosser/pdns-pipe-nmc/SPEC.md

-2. If attribute `"import"` does not exist in the resulting object, recursion stops, and step 3 is performed on the result If attribute `"import"` exists in the resulting object, lookup is is performed for the value of this attribute, and fetched object is recursively merged into the base domain.
+2. If attribute `"import"` does not exist in the resulting object, recursion stops, and step 3 is performed on the result If attribute `"import"` exists in the resulting object, lookup is is performed for the values of this attribute, and fetched objects are recursively merged into the base domain.
 The `"import"` attribute is removed from the result.
 Then the result is passed as base domain to step 1.
 3. If subdomain chain is empty, recursion stops, and step 4 is